FirespriteLtd/website/site/content/careers/_index.md

   title: We create next generation experiences
   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines at established industry giants, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) creating amazing experiences for players on PC and Console platforms.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) creating amazing experiences for players on PC and Console platforms.
 team:
   show: false
   title: The Team